-In 1993 Memphis, where violent crime was at an all-time high and rappers frequently wore their PTSD as a badge of honor, there was no shortage of bizarre characters desperate for a cathartic outlet.
+In 1993 Memphis, where violent crime was at an all-time high and rappers frequently wore their varying degrees of psychosis as a badge of honor, there was no shortage of bizarre characters desperate for a cathartic outlet.
 With the scene's severe lack of physical media or documentation, these characters have grown to become half truth and half myth, one seemingly inextricable from the other.
 Perhaps no legend is debated more heatedly than that of Kingpin Skinny Pimp and Lady Bee.

 Skinny Pimp, the iconic Memphis rapper who worked with Three 6 Mafia early in his career and would go on to drop the classic King of da Playaz Ball in '96, has long been rumored to be the true voice of Lady Bee, a much more obscure female rapper who released three tapes between '93 and '94, all produced by Skinny.
-Lady Bee is notorious among fans for her instantly recognizable "helium" voice, which many believe to just be Skinny's voice pitched up.
+Lady Bee is notorious among fans for her instantly recognizable "helium" voice, which many believe to just be Skinny's voice pitched up as their flows and vernacular are notably similar.

 Fortunately, someone thought to settle the contention by taking Lady Bee's music and pitching it back down.
 After hearing the song above with normalized vocals, it's evident that it really is Skinny Pimp's voice.
 But Lady Bee wasn't simply an alter-ego of Skinny, she was also a real woman with whom he worked until at least '93.
 On the intro track Niggas Coming Clean off Lady Bee's debut Sumthin Fa Da Streets Part 1, one can hear that it's clearly a woman rapping without the help of any vocal effects.
 She even refers to herself as Lady Bee and tells us that she's 30, which means she was born in 1963 and was at least a full decade older than Skinny.

 The subsequent two tracks off that tape, Smoke One and Heavyweights, also feature the "real" Lady Bee.
 But on her next two tapes she is completely absent; there we only hear the helium Lady Bee of Skinny Pimp.
-On the song Junts We Choke, Skinny employs pitched-up vocals for his and Lil Gin's verses in addition to the ultra pitched-up vocals he uses as Lady Bee.
-This shows that voice was something he was interested in experimenting with even outside of Bee.
-But the only features that she ever gave out or included on her own projects were with Gimisum Family, Skinny's rap collective, and the features were always done by Skinny.
+On the song Junts We Choke, Skinny employs pitched-up vocals for his and Lil Gin's verses in addition to the ultra pitched-up vocals he uses as Lady Bee, exemplifying his interest in experimenting with vocal effects even outside of Bee.
+But the only features that Bee ever gave out or included on her own projects were with Gimisum Family, Skinny's rap collective, and the features were always done by Skinny himself.

 By restricting helium Bee's circle of collaborators to a small group of people whom he already had a relationship with as Skinny, he was able to keep his role-playing clandestine.
-This was an absolute necessity for him, as he would have instantly lost all of his street credibility and industry acclaim had his cohorts known he was dabbling in transvestism.
+This was an absolute necessity for him as he would have instantly lost all of his street credibility and industry acclaim had his cohorts known the transgendered nature of his music.
 In fact, his life probably would have been in danger.
 It's therefore not only incredible that Skinny went to the efforts and risks of playing a woman, but that he managed to keep it a secret for so long as well.

 This photograph was originally posted in 2010 with Bee's discography on a Russian torrenting site